Available for work

 • Not a separate service — context that makes the testing sharper

-Structured routing
+Structured prompts

 • Each tool has a defined role — what it decides and what it doesn't